Who attends the Camp?

 What are the accommodations?

 Campers stay onsite in large tents housing two people.
 Bunk requests are allowed, but must be made at the time of application.
-Please make a note on the application if your child would like to bunk with another camper confirmed to attend.
+Please inform the administrator in advance if your child would like to bunk with another camper confirmed to attend.

 Campers are provided beds, but should bring their own sleeping bag and pillow.
 Please view our recommended Packing List.